 The Scheme does not fund

-- Visits to libraries, museums, archives, and other forms of data collection or research (see the guidelines for the GRATS and MATS schemes)
+- Visits to libraries, museums, archives, and other forms of data collection or research (see the guidelines for the GRATS and GRATS Top-Up Scholarship (MATS) schemes)

 - Visits to other universities, either to attend courses or to consult with academics